Mier expedition: Black Bean Episode

 To help determine who would die, Huerta had 159 white beans and 17 black beans placed in a pot.
 In what came to be known as the Black Bean Episode or the Bean Lottery, the Texans were blindfolded and ordered to draw beans.
 Officers and enlisted men, in alphabetical order, were ordered to draw.
 The seventeen men who drew black beans were allowed to write letters home before being executed by firing squad.
-On the evening of March 25, 1843, the Texians were shot in two groups, one of nine men and one of eight.
+On the evening of March 25, 1843, the Texans were shot in two groups, one of nine men and one of eight.
 According to legend, Huerta placed the black beans in the jar last and had the officers pick first, so that they would make up the majority of those killed.

 The first Texan to draw a black bean was Major James Decatur Cocke.
 A witness recalled that Cocke held up the bean between his forefinger and thumb, and with a smile of contempt, said, "Boys, I told you so; I never failed in my life to draw a prize."
 He later told a fellow Texan, "They only rob me of forty years."
 Fearing that the Mexicans would strip his body after he was dead, he removed his pants and gave them to a companion whose clothing was in worse shape.
 He was shot with the sixteen others who drew black beans on March 25, 1843.
 His last words were reported to have been, "Tell my friends I die with grace."

 The other sixteen who drew black beans in the lottery were William Mosby Eastland, Patrick Mahan, James M. Ogden, James N. Torrey, Martin Carroll Wing, John L. Cash, Robert Holmes Dunham, Edward E. Este, Robert Harris, Thomas L. Jones, Christopher Roberts, William N. Rowan, James L. Shepherd, J. N. M. Thomson, James Turnbull, and Henry Walling.
 Shepherd survived the firing squad by pretending to be dead.
 The guards left him for dead in the courtyard, and he escaped in the night but was recaptured and shot.
 Eastland County, Texas, is named after William Mosby Eastland.

 Captain Ewen Cameron had drawn a white bean, but was ordered executed anyway by Santa Anna a month later while being held at Perote Prison.
 As he waited to die, Cameron refused to confess to a priest.

 The survivors who picked white beans, including Bigfoot Wallace and Samuel Walker, finished the march to Mexico City.
 They were later imprisoned at Perote Prison in the state of Veracruz, along with the 15 survivors of the Dawson Massacre and about 35 other men captured by General Adrián Woll in San Antonio.
 Some of the Texans escaped from Perote or died there.
 Most were prisoners until they were released, by order of Santa Anna, on September 16, 1844.